Poetry is not a luxury.

 UC Berkeley’s Arts Research Center (ARC) will spend the next two years exploring Poetry and the Senses, thanks to a generous grant from Engaging the Senses Foundation.

 The theme for 2020 is emergency.
 What kinds of poetic modes of address might be recruited in times of global catastrophe?
 How does poetry help us think through and within crisis?
 “Emergency” implies urgency, sudden harm, life-threatening violence, and extreme circumstances, but embedded within it is the word “emergence;” suggesting rebirth and new beginnings.
 How can we understand moments of emergency as catalysts for renewal, as ruptures that signal massive—if painful—change?
-Poetry and the Senses is overseen by Julia Bryan-Wilson, ARC Director, and managed by Laurie Macfee, ARC Program Manager.
+Poetry and the Senses is overseen by Julia Bryan-Wilson, ARC Director, and managed by Laurie Macfee, ARC Program Director.
 For more information or questions, please email firstname.lastname@example.org.
 To contact Laurie directly, please email email@example.com.

 To read our press release, please click here.